Warner Bros chairman to step down, MGM studio chiefs to take over

 DeLuca and Abdy will oversee Warner Bros and New Line studios, which have produced the Harry Potter movies and Oscar-nominated films such as "Judas and the Black Messiah."
 DC Films and the animation group each will have their own leadership, with all the studio executives reporting to Zaslav.

-Emmerich is a screenwriter who has an extensive list of producing credits, and is expected to get a production deal on the lot.
-His departure was first reported by The Hollywood Reporter.
+Emmerich, a screenwriter who also has an extensive list of producing credits, will launch his own production company at the studio, focused on film, television and streaming.
+As part of a five-year agreement, Warner Bros Discovery said it would finance Emmerich's venture and have distribution rights.
+His departure after 30 years with the studio was first reported by The Hollywood Reporter.

 Amazon Studios chief Jennifer Salke will oversee MGM's film group on an interim basis until a replacement is named, one source said.
 Amazon closed its $8.5 billion acquisition of MGM in March.